New announcement. Learn more

 Hannah Blake

-National Capability Development Manager
+NZ Landcare Trust National Capability Development Manager - ACE Programme Manager

 Hannah has a background in media and communications and has a wealth of experience in business and community project management working in New Zealand and Australia.
 Hannah has a long history with NZ Landcare Trust, originally working as Communications Manager from 2018 to 2021.
 As National Capability Development Manager, Hannah works with a wide section of organisations, individuals and communities to run the ACE extension project.
 Hannah is based in Te Awamutu.